Galois cohomology of reductive algebraic groups over the field of real numbers: Preliminaries

-\begin{proof} The assertion follows from the proof of Lemma \ref{lem2.1}(a), because $S'$ is a direct product of tori of type (3), hence $H^1(\R,S')=S'(\R)_2$\;, and $S''$ is a direct product of tori of type (2), hence $H^1(\R,S'')=1$. \end{proof}
+\begin{proof} The assertion follows from the proof of Lemma \ref{lem2.1}(a), because $S'$ is a direct product of tori of type (3); hence $H^1(\R,S')=S'(\R)_2$\;, and $S''$ is a direct product of tori of type (2), whence $H^1(\R,S'')=1$. \end{proof}

-We say that a connected real algebraic group $H$ is \emph{compact}, if the group $H(\RR)$ is compact, i.e. $H$ is reductive and anisotropic.
+We say that a connected real algebraic group $H$ is \emph{compact}, if the group $H(\R)$ is compact, that is, $H$ is reductive and anisotropic.
+We shall need the following two standard facts.

-We need the following two standard facts. \begin{lem}[well-known] Any nontrivial semisimple algebraic group $H$ over $\RR$ contains a nontrivial connected compact subgroup. \end{lem}
+\begin{lemma}[well-known] Any nontrivial semisimple algebraic group $H$ over $\R$ contains a nontrivial connected compact subgroup. \end{lemma}

 \begin{proof} This assertion follows from the classification, (see, for instance, Helgason \cite{He}, Section X.6.2, Table V).
 We prove it without using the classification.